marlonmetal/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ## SECP256K1 Transfer Output

 A [secp256k1](cryptographic-primitives.md#secp-256-k1-addresses) transfer output allows for sending a quantity of an asset to a collection of addresses after a specified unix time.
-The only valid asset is AVAX.
+The only valid asset is METAL.

 ### **What SECP256K1 Transfer Output Contains**